-I’m working hard on our new Managing Emotions in Conflict course that will launch in June.
-I came across a great exercise and I’m going to challenge you all to participate!
+While I was preparing our Working with Emotions in Conflict online course, I came across a great exercise and I’m going to challenge you all to participate!
 It’s from Lisa Feldman Barrett‘s book How Emotions are Made (an essential book in this field).
 As you may know, the bigger vocabulary we have to describe our emotions, the better we will be at recognising them in all their nuances and at communicating them to others.
 Barrett gives many examples of emotions that are recognised in some cultures but unknown in others.
 She suggests that we should all engage in inventing our own emotions.
 Her example is “chiplessness” which she describes as the feeling of reaching into a bag of potato chips and discovering that the previous chip you ate was the last one.
 You feel disappointed that the bag is empty, relieved that you won’t be ingesting any more calories, slightly guilty that you ate the entire bag, and yet hungry for another chip.
-Let’s all invent our own emotion concept and post them in the comments below.
-I’ll select the one that I like the best, and give the inventor free registration for my new emotions course when it launches in June!
+Let’s all invent our own emotion concept!

 Here are my new emotions: